aj-naik/Customer-Analysis-KMeans/README.md

 Most customers are ~11 years tenure

-# Project History
-Did this project under coursera's guided projects in september 2020 but I couldn't comprehend some of the parts.
-After getting a better understanding of concepts involved, I revisited and modified the project in december.
-Doing the project again brought me a better understanding about unsupervised learning, KMeans and PCA and analysing financial data.
-Got a lot of insights from the data as well as end result.

 # Project Steps
 - Performed EDA and had a look at plots.
 - After gaining relevant information, cleaning the data I found that the data is skewed so sclaed the dataset.